bithiNath/E-Grocery-Insights-BD/README.md

    - In some other sub-categories (besides Snacks), both brands and products are relatively low and almost similar across platforms, indicating **lower demand** and purchase activity, which results in **limited brand presence**.
    - **Fruits** & **Vegetables** have little to no brand presence, as these are mostly local, unbranded items.
 However, a few brands are present in the **Meat & Fish** sub-category.

-- 🫧 **Top Sub-Categories by Savings & Free Products :** Highlights which sub-categories have the highest concentration of total savings percentage,  and where free products are most available across both platforms.
+### 🫧 **Graph-4:** Top Sub-Categories by Savings & Free Products :

+> Shows combined count of discounted and free products per sub-category across both platforms.

+  -  Shwapno & Chaldal both concentrate the **highest savings & free products** in the **Non-Food** section.
+  -  Shwapno leads in **Personal Care, Beverages & Snacks** — both for money savings and free product count.
+  -  Chaldal leads in Baby Care for discounted & free product count with maximum savings, while Personal Care tops in free product availability.
+  -  Across both platforms, Personal Care consistently ranks as the top sub-category for free product availability.

-- 🌡️ **Offer Distribution by Product Size & Price Segments :** Reveals which size and price segment combinations have the highest offer concentration on each platform.
+- 🌡️ **Graph-5:** Offer Distribution by Product Size & Price Segments :**
+  > Shows the count of discounted products across price segments (Budget-friendly, Standard, High-value) and size categories (Large, Medium, Small).

+  - **Small** sized products dominate offers across all price segments, with **Standard** segment leading the highest offer count.
+  - **Large** sized products have the least offer availability across all segments, with **Standard & High-value** having almost no Large product offers.

-- 🔵 **Price Variance between Regular and All Products across Sources :** Compares price differences between all products and regularly purchased food items, focusing on common brands within the same sub-category, segmented by price range across both platforms.
+- 🔵 **Graph-6:** Price Variance between Regular and All Products across Sources :
+  > Compares Avg. standard price per unit between 🟡 Chaldal and 🟢 Shwapno across Food & Non-Food sub-categories.
+  > Analysis narrows from **all products → regular products → common brands → price segments** to isolate true price differences.

+- **Personal Care** shows the highest price variance — likely due to **differences in product mix** across platforms rather than direct pricing differences.
+- **Chocolates & Ice Cream** shows the largest price gap — even when filtered to **regular products with common brands**, variance persists as exact product-level matching was not applied.
+- When filtered to **regular products with common brands**, most Food sub-categories show **closely aligned prices** between platforms, suggesting brand-level pricing is largely consistent.
+- **Breakfast, Spices & Ingredients, and Frozen Snacks** maintain notable price differences even after filtering to common brands — indicating platform-level pricing strategy differences.
+- Across **price segments**, Budget-friendly sub-categories show the least variance, while **High-value segment** reveals the widest price gap — especially in Chocolates & Beverages.

 <br>